nichollsh/AGNI/README.md

 </p>

 <p align="center">
-  <b>A radiative-convective model for lava planet atmospheres.</b>
+  <b>A radiative-convective model for lava planet atmospheres</b>
 </p>

 ## Overview

+A numerical model for the atmospheres of hot rocky (exo)planets.
+AGNI's primary purpose is to simulate the evolving atmospheres of magma ocean planets, while ensuring that radiative-convective equilibrium is maintained throughout the atmosphere.

-AGNI relies on [SOCRATES](https://github.com/nichollsh/SOCRATES) for calculating radiances.
-The radiative transfer includes shortwave irradiation from the star, surface emission, gaseous absorption, Rayleigh scattering, parameterised clouds, and continuum absorption.
-Mixing length theory is used to parametrise convection.
+AGNI models correlated-k radiative transfer including shortwave irradiation from the star, surface emission, gaseous absorption, Rayleigh scattering, parameterised clouds, and CIA.
+Mixing length theory is used to model convection.
 Together, energy transport processes allow for an energy-conserving calculation of the atmosphere's temperature profile.

 Consult the [AGNI documentation](https://nichollsh.github.io/AGNI/) for information about the model.